 ~ 2 Corinthians 12:9

 One of the things they are coming to terms with in their journey is that as much as they work and as hard as they try, there always seems to be something about themselves or the people around them that crops up and threatens to destroy their image of themselves or their ability to accomplish their goals.
-While annoying and discouraging for awhile, at some point we were invited to wonder what God was doing in the middle of all that frustration.
-Why was it that the way of functioning that had always produced results for us was no longer working?
+While annoying and discouraging at first, at some point they were invited to wonder what God was doing in the middle of that frustration.
+Why was it that the way of functioning that had always worked for them was no longer working?

 What truth is that?
 The reality that God really does love us apart from our works.
 He is not a taskmaster.
 He is patient and kind.
 The blood of Jesus really does cover over all – failure, sin, shortcomings, mistakes – and has won for us the freedom to be childlike again, fulling trusting that the Father knows what tomorrow holds and does not intend for us to spend our lives worrying about it.

 Maybe you have heard all those words before.
 Steve and Jamie had, too.
 But now they have a personal story to go with each truth.
-These statements are no longer just words on a page for us, but evidence of a loving and active God who has woven Himself into the fabric of our lives – a God whose ways are often beyond our understanding, but whose character has captivated our hearts.
+These statements are no longer just words on a page for them, but evidence of a loving and active God who has woven Himself into the fabric of their lives – a God whose ways they often don’t understand, but whose character has captivated their hearts.